Home: Tired of being Tired, Depressed, Constipated,

 Suppressed TSH levels are frowned upon by doctors because they feel it can lead to pituitary atrophy.
 But a study where thyroid hormone was discontinued after long-term use and TSH suppression, showed a return to normal levels within two to five weeks.
 Serum T4 also returned to normal at least four weeks after hormone withdrawal.

 One report claims that only metabolic measurements such as basal temperature can be used to determine optimum dose, because those show the actual metabolic effects of the thyroid hormone at the cellular level.
 Serum T3 and T4 levels are still an inference because of thyroid hormone resistance at the cellular level.
 TSH is actually a second level of inference!
-There are some interesting charts in the report that depict the inverse relationship of TSH to exogenous T4 and T3 intake, and how the desired level is only attained when TSH goes below range.
+There are some interesting charts in the report that depict the inverse relationship of TSH to exogenous T4 and T3 intake, and how the desired level of T3 and/or T4 is only attained when TSH falls below the reference range.

 Thyroid cancer patients on TSH suppression therapy did not show hyperthyroid signs and symptoms unless their serum Free T4 was also high.
 There was no correlation with TSH.
 The abstract states: "Although the degree of TSH suppression can now be exactly monitored with new third generation TSH assays, hyperthyroidism cannot be defined using TSH concentration . . . "